WantBeBitter/FreecodecampCodebase/README.md

 # FreecodecampCodebase
-A code record for the Freecodecamp challenges.
+This is a codebase for the exams in [FreeCodeCamp](www.freecodecamp.com).I am trying to record as detailed as possible.